The Trust's Resuscitation Team provides a specialist clinical service.

 The specific level of training required by staff is determined by their respective professional bodies and/or the duties those staff would be expected to undertake when in attendance at a cardiac arrest.

-It is the responsibility of departmental managers to ensure that any of his/her clinical and clinical support staff attend training appropriate to their role.
+It is the responsibility of departmental managers to ensure that any of their clinical and clinical support staff attend training appropriate to their role.

 All clinical staff must as a minimum be able to: